 “While we recognise the urgent need to improve productivity across the whole of the country we continue to argue the case that in these time of uncertainty, the Government must back the South East as a proven winner.

 “This means investing in our area, where our communities share many of the issues facing the Northern Powerhouse and Midlands Engine.”

-SELEP is showcasing delivery and progress in a number of areas, to date, SELEP has secured funding for 58 infrastructure projects and work is now under way to help create the right conditions for economic growth, delivering new homes and jobs.
+SELEP is showcasing delivery and progress in a number of areas, To date, SELEP has secured funding for 77 projects and work is now under way to help create the right conditions for economic growth, delivering new homes and jobs.

-Having unlocked £488m from the Local Growth Fund since 2014, and secured a further £400m from local authorities and the private sector, SELEP remains on target to help deliver 23,000 new homes and create 45,000 jobs by 2021.
+Having unlocked £590.8m from the Local Growth Fund since 2014, and secured a further £960m extra investment into the South East over the next 5 years, SELEP remains on target to help deliver 29,000 homes and create 78,000 jobs by 2021.

 SELEP has also supported the Government’s ambition to build a million new homes by 2020, with a 57% increase in new house starts and 47% increase in housing completions on previous years.
 With demand for new homes continuing to outstrip supply, SELEP is backing the proposals for new Garden communities at Ebbsfleet, Shepway and North Essex.